Work+

 u) Who pays what?

 Government pays your apprentices student fees (if they are eligible).
 It is the employer’s responsibility to pay the apprentice wage.
 Apprentices are paid a full time salary to cover their on–the–job and off–the–job work.
-If an apprentice is 16–24, you avoid Class 1 National Insurance Contributions (which in 2022/23 is 15.05%).

 How does the Apprenticeship Levy affect apprenticeships in NI?